drcode/blueprint-cljs/README.md

 ## Horrible Hack #1

 Of course, now that blueprintjs is missing React, it blows up when it initializes... it's not smart enough to "find" the version of react that was loaded via Om.
-I was able to fix this by including a `sed` command in the build script that wires in the correct references to React via manual search-and-replace against the final javascript bundle (sorry...)
+There is a library called `browserify-shim` that exists specifically to address this problem, but I was not able to get it to work.
+Instead, I was able to fix this by including a `sed` command in the build script that wires in the correct references to React via manual search-and-replace against the final javascript bundle (sorry...)

 ## Horrible Hack #2